Adding users

 b) using the Windows Domain login, if one has been specified.

-Pro: Single sign-on login to the full client possible (see below) - To ensure a sufficient level of password security, specify
+Pro: Single sign-on login to the full client possible (see below)

 a) Password memory: Prevent the user from re-using their old password within that number of resets.